StackOps/python-automationclient/_sources/Zone.txt

 Zone information
 ----------------

+Each zone implements an architecture.
+This architecture helps to configure the different **nodes** of the zone based on the **properties** taken from the **architecture profile**.

 Zone and their properties
 -------------------------

-Automation admininistrators are able to edit the content of the profile architecture propagated when creating the zone.
+**Automation** admininistrators are able to edit the content of the profile architecture propagated when creating the zone.

 Similarly to system global properties and profile global properties, a global zone property can be stored in a zone.
 To reference this global zone property in any component property use $zone.zone_property_name convention.
 For example: